Owners Capital Definition

 #4 – Accumulated Other Comprehensive Income/ (loss)

 Here are some examples of items.
-Other Comprehensive Income includes unrealized gains or losses on available for sale securities, actuarial gains or losses on defined benefit plans, foreign currency adjustments.
+Other Comprehensive Income includes unrealized gains or losses on available for sale securities, actuarial gains or losses on defined benefit plans, and foreign currency adjustments.

 #5 – Treasury Stock

 Treasury stock is the stock that has been reacquired by the company from the shareholders and thus reduces the shareholder’s equity.
-It is shown as a negative number in the Balance Sheet.
+It is shown as a negative number on the Balance Sheet.
 There can be two methods for accounting treasury stock, i.e., Cost and Par Value Method.

 Examples of Owner’s Capital Calculation